Impactful Client Appreciation, Reviews, and Reputation Management: Your Guide to Referral Growth

 - Opening: “Happy home anniversary.
 It has been a full year since we handed you those keys.”

-- Check in: “How has the home changed things for you this year?”
+- Check-in: “How has the home changed things for you this year?”

 Channel notes and timing

-Soft, Mid, and Hard Calls to Action
+Soft, Mid, and Direct Calls to Action

 The Short List: Budget Levels and Time Requirements